Introduction: Living Frugally on One Income

 Make the most out of your leftovers by using them up before they go bad.
 Not only will you save money by not having to buy new food but you’ll also reduce your food waste.

-23) Create a Christmas Budget and Stick to It
+23) Make a Christmas Budget and Stick to It

 Conclusion of Living Frugally on One Income